New AI from Demandbase Sniffs for B2B Purchase Intent

 Demandbase combines its proprietary IP-based data and patented identification technology, data from its ad networks and exchanges, third-party firmographic data, and publicly available online data such as social media APIs, articles, press releases and SEC data.

-Demandbase RTI will be available to all customers in the fall.
+Demandbase Real-Time Intent will be available to all customers in the fall.
 Another feature, website personalization at the persona level, will become available later this year.

-"This is about talking about AI vs. doing it," Golec told CMSWire.
+"We are doing AI vs. just talking about it," Golec told CMSWire.
 "With AI, it's not just about technology, it's about the data that it’s sitting on."

 With mountains of the stuff on hand Demandbase certainly sits in an interesting position.
 But accurately deriving human intent is easier said than done and for data to be useful it needs to be structured in ways the algorithms can understand.